GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ### Step 12: Define Child Templates

-The base template defines reusable elements such as the title, the navbar, the styles and the flash messages.
+The base template defines reusable elements such as the title, the navbar, the styles, and the flash messages.
 The elements can be inherited by other templates (ie profile, login, and register) using the keyword `extends`.
 The Jinja templating engine allows for inheritance using this keyword.

 ```html
 <!-- app/templates/profile.html -->